-To form competent diverse health professionals with excellent academic preparation within a humanistic and holistic framework.
-Our guiding principle is to ensure that our graduates possess a strong sense of professionalism and commitment to their social duties and to offer service to Puerto Rico and Hispanic communities in the mainland.
+To form competent health professionals with excellent academic preparation within a humanistic and holistic framework.
+Our guiding principle is to ensure that our graduates possess a strong sense of professionalism and commitment to their social duties respecting the dignity of all human beings.